 All that’s left is to transfer the melted chocolate to a fondue pot or pretty bowl and set it on the table.

 As for what to serve it with, sky’s the limit.
 With the exception of strawberries, I’m not much of a fruit with chocolate kinda gal, but if that’s your thing there are endless possibilities (dried or fresh).
 I prefer cookies, especially almond biscotti, shortbread or European biscuit cookies (look for the Petit Lu or Walker’s brands in the international or gourmet cookie section in your supermarket).
 Other ideas are pound cake cubes, pretzel rods or madeleines.
-Of course, kids love caramels, graham crackers and marshmallows…although you’ll need to remind them that the idea is to “dunk” rather than “drown.”
+Kids love caramels, graham crackers and marshmallows, although you’ll probably need to remind them that the idea is to “dunk” rather than “drown.”

 Don’t forget to share your crush and Happy Valentine’s Day :)

-Place all ingredients in a medium microwave-safe bowl.
-Cook in microwave on medium power (50%) for 1½ minutes.
+- Place all of the ingredients in a medium microwave-safe bowl.
+Cook in the microwave on medium power (50%) for 1½ minutes.
 Take out and stir.
-Microwave on medium power for 30-60 seconds more, then stir until smooth.
-(You want to take it out when it is almost melted; there should be enough residual heat to melt any remaining bits of chocolate.)
+Microwave on medium power for 30-60 seconds more, then stir the mixture until smooth.
+(Note: you want to take it out when it is almost melted; there should be enough residual heat to melt any remaining bits of chocolate.)

 - Transfer the mixture to a fondue pot or bowl and serve with assorted dippers.